iPhone 6 vs. Samsung Galaxy S5: Which Is Best For You?

-JK Shin is apparently facing the firing squad and Samsung is now in the process of completely re-evaluating its Galaxy S line ahead of the launch of the Galaxy S6 during Q1 2015 –– so expect BIG changes.
+Samsung is now in the process of completely re-evaluating its Galaxy S line ahead of the launch of the Galaxy S6 during Q1 2015 –– so expect BIG changes.
 In this comparison we’re going to take a look at how the current Galaxy S5 compares to Apple’s slightly newer iPhone 6.
 In terms specs and hardware in general both handsets are pretty evenly matched –– generally speaking, anyway –– but are the other differences?
 And where does one outdo the other?
 Lets bloody well find out.

 But first, the specs in a handy side-by-side table.

 Spec Sheet Shootout

 |Dimensions||138 x 67 x 6.9mm, 129g||142 x 72.5 x 8.1 mm , 145g|